 Each named executive officer, except J. Bushek and C. A. Renlund, has also entered into an income continuation agreement to supplement benefits from the Retirement Plan.
 The income continuation agreements are unfunded, and benefits are paid from the Company's general assets.
-Benefits are payable upon the six-month anniversary of the employee's retirement in the form of a tenyear certain annuity.
-Earnings, for purposes of the income continuation agreements, include salary, bonus, and nonqualified deferred compensation, but exclude payments from awards made under the Performance Unit Plans.
+Benefits are payable upon the six-month anniversary of the employee's retirement in the form of a 10-year certain annuity.
+Earnings, for purposes of the income continuation agreements, include salary, bonus and nonqualified deferred compensation, but exclude payments from awards made under the Incentive Plans.

-Benefits under the income continuation agreement for J. Keebler range from 32 percent at age 49 to 65 percent at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's separation of service less the benefit from the Retirement Plan, if any.
-Benefits under the income continuation agreements for J. Newman and L. Hobbie range from 55 percent at age 55 to 70 percent at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
-Benefits under the income continuation agreement for T. Johnson range from 50 percent at age 60 to 55 percent at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
+Benefits under the income continuation agreement for J. Keebler range from 35% at age 50 to 65% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's separation of service less the benefit from the Retirement Plan, if any.
+Benefits under the income continuation agreement for L. Hobbie range from 68% at age 63 to 70% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
+Benefits under the income continuation agreements for T. Johnson and D. Peterson range from 50% at age 60 to 55% at age 65 of the employee's highest average earnings for the 60 consecutive calendar month period during the 120 consecutive calendar month period preceding the employee's retirement less the benefit from the Retirement Plan.
 In all agreements, the designated percentage is based on the employee's age at retirement.
 If J. Keebler were to separate from service prior to age 55, the designated percentage is based on his age at separation of service.

 A grantor trust has been established through which the Company pays benefits.
-In the event of a potential change in control or an actual change in control, we are required to fund the trust with cash or marketable securities in an amount equal to 100 percent of the present value of the aggregate amounts required to pay beneficiaries under all income continuation and nonqualified deferred compensation agreements plus an amount to cover the expense of maintaining the trust.
+In the event of a potential change in control or an actual change in control, we are required to fund the trust with cash or marketable securities in an amount equal to 100% of the present value of the aggregate amounts required to pay beneficiaries under all income continuation and nonqualified deferred compensation agreements plus an amount to cover the expense of maintaining the trust.

-Amounts shown in the 2020 Pension Benefits Table above use a discount rate by participant which ranges from 2.53 percent to 3.17 percent for both the Pension Plan and income continuation agreements.
-For all named executive officers, benefits are calculated at earliest unreduced retirement age of 62 for the Retirement Plan and age 65 for the income continuation agreements.
-All benefits are calculated using Pri-2012/MP-2020 combined mortality tables with fully generational scale MMP-2019.
+Amounts shown in the 2021 Pension Benefits Table above use a discount rate by participant which ranges from 2.85% to 3.14% for both the Pension Plan and income continuation agreements.
+For all named executive officers, benefits are calculated at earliest unreduced retirement age of 62 for the Retirement Plan and age 65 for the income continuation agreements, except for D. Peterson who retired at age 62.
+All benefits are calculated using Pri-2012/MP-2021 combined white collar mortality tables with fully generational scale MP-2021.
 No preretirement decrement is assumed.
-Benefits are payable in the form of a life annuity for the Retirement Plan and a ten-year certain annuity for the income continuation agreements.
-See Footnote 11.c. of Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2020, for additional information regarding the assumptions used to determine benefit obligations.
+Benefits are payable in the form of a life annuity for the Retirement Plan and a 10-year and life certain annuity for the income continuation agreements.
+See Footnote 11.c. of Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2021, for additional information regarding the assumptions used to determine benefit obligations.

-2020 Nonqualified Deferred Compensation Table
+2021 Nonqualified Deferred Compensation Table